pourdamghani/pourdamghani.github.io/_pages/about.md

 ## Self-adjusting Datastructures:

 ### SeedTree: A Dynamically Optimal and Local Self-Adjusting Tree
-with Chen Avin, Robert Sama, and Stefan Schmid.
+*with Chen Avin, Robert Sama, and Stefan Schmid*\
 IEEE Conference on Computer Communications (INFOCOM'23).

 ### Self-Adjusting Partially Ordered Lists
-with Vamsi Addanki, Maciej Pacut, Gabor Retvari, and Stefan Schmid.
+*with Vamsi Addanki, Maciej Pacut, Gabor Retvari, and Stefan Schmid*\
 IEEE Conference on Computer Communications (INFOCOM'23).

 ## Efficient Software-defined Networking:
 ### The Augmentation-Speed Tradeoff for Consistent Network Updates
-with Monika Henzinger, Ami Paz, Arash Pourdamghani, and Stefan Schmid.
+*with Monika Henzinger, Ami Paz, Arash Pourdamghani, and Stefan Schmid*\
 ACM SIGCOMM Symposium on SDN Research (SOSR'22).

 ### The Augmentation-Speed Tradeoff for Consistent Network Updates
-with Christos Liaskos, Lefteris Mamatas, Atsioli Tsioliaridou, Sotiris Ioannidis, Andreas Pitsillides, Stefan Schmid, and Ian F. Akyildiz.
+*with Christos Liaskos, Lefteris Mamatas, Atsioli Tsioliaridou, Sotiris Ioannidis, Andreas Pitsillides, Stefan Schmid, and Ian F. Akyildiz*\
 Proceedings of the IEEE (PIEEE'22).

 ## Blockchain:
 ### Probabilistic smart contracts: Secure randomness on the blockchain
-with Krishnendu Chatterjee and Amir Kafshdar Goharshady.
+*with Krishnendu Chatterjee and Amir Kafshdar Goharshady*\
 IEEE International Conference on Blockchain and Cryptocurrency (ICBC'19)

 ### Hybrid Mining: Exploiting Blockchain`s Computational Power for Distributed Problem Solving
-with Krishnendu Chatterjee and Amir Kafshdar Goharshady.
+*with Krishnendu Chatterjee and Amir Kafshdar Goharshady*\
 Proceedings of the IEEE (PIEEE'22).

 ## Distributed Systems:
 ### Polynomial-Time Fence Insertion for Structured Programs
-with Mohammad Taheri and Mohsen Lesani
+*with Mohammad Taheri and Mohsen Lesani*\
 ACM/SIGAPP Symposium on Applied Computing (SAC'19).